St. Theresa Catholic School is committed to Catholic faith formation, academic excellence and service in a nurturing, Christ-centered environment.

 As part of St Theresa’s ongoing mission to Educate for Life with the Mind and Heart of Christ, we want to include our parents and stakeholders to understand more deeply the school’s mission.

-Our mission statement, listed on the first page of this newsletter has been recited and memorized by all our students and staff at STS.
+Our mission statement has been recited and memorized by all our students and staff at STS.

 We continue on reflecting on our school mission on how we live it out here at STS and at home.
 We will take each phrase of the mission each month and reflect on how it’s lived out.